 Cost: 40 euros

 Older real-time tacticians still remember the outstanding game Commandos* from 1998 as well as the Wild West variant Desperados* from 2006.
 The genre of tactical stealth games is experiencing smaller revivals time and again.
 Shadow Tactics: Blades of the Shogun joins the list of absolute must-have titles.
-Anyone who has been waiting for a worthy “successor” since Desperados cannot avoid Daedelic's variant from ancient Japan.
+If you've been waiting for a worthy "successor" since Desperados, you can't avoid Daedelic's version from Old Japan.
 Shadow Tactics captivates from the start and lets the hours of play fly by.
 Beginners and experts alike will find challenges tailored to their style of play and experience.
 Once you have put on a ninja's tabi, you won't take them off again anytime soon.
 However, Mimimi Productions does not rest on the nostalgic feelings of high-class predecessors.
 Shadow Tactics: Blades of the Shogun is a consistent further development of well-known game mechanics, which was brought to the screens with a striking attention to detail.

 The harmonious atmosphere, great doodle music and wonderfully different characters with just as different skills invite you to tactical experiments on the gigantic playgrounds of ancient Japan.
 Anyone who has not yet come into contact with the genre can use useful auxiliary functions that offer support, but do not let beginners lose the challenge completely.
 Professional tacticians, on the other hand, combine complex chains of skills to sneak around enemies in true ninja fashion.